Ryeera/Argus/README.md

 You can add my to your Discord-Server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=655496558095237130&permissions=285232144&scope=bot)

 ## Setup
 When you invite me to your server, I will send a message, which explains anything.
-Have any non-public channel containing the word "bot" ready for me and I will find it.
+Have any public channel containing the word "bot" ready for me and I will find it.

 ## Commands
 Simply say `d!help` in any channel I can see and I will tell you everything!